Bojonegoro Regency: Snack

 Ledre is a snack from Bojonegoro.
-It is rolled and made from banana, especially from the local banana cultivar called pisang raja.
+It is rolled and made from bananas, especially from the local banana cultivar called Pisang Raja.

 Local media

 Bojonegoro has two local television network B-One TV and JTV Bojonegoro.
 Radar Bojonegoro (Jawa Pos Group) is published daily as a bundle of Jawa Pos newspaper.
 A monthly tabloid, Blok Bojonegoro, is also based in the regency.

 Sport

 Football (soccer) and badminton are the most popular sports in Bojonegoro.
-The regency football team, Persibo Bojonegoro, is currently playing in Indonesian Premier League, the highest level of professional competition for football clubs in Indonesia since 2011.
+The regency football team, Persibo Bojonegoro, is currently playing in the Indonesian Premier League, the highest level of professional competition for football clubs in Indonesia since 2011.
 Their home stadium is Lt Gen Sudirman Stadium, Bojonegoro.

 Badminton was either introduced by Dutch colonists or, more likely, by ethnic Chinese.
 Ethnic Chinese in Sumatra introduced badminton from Malaya by inviting Chinese players in the early 1930s.
-In the mid-1930s, a player from Batavia, Oei Kok Tjoan, visited cities in East Java on a number of occasions, raising the popularity of badminton.
-The game began to penetrate the small towns such as Tuban, Bojonegoro, Malang, and Jember, and became one of the most popular sports in Java.
+In the mid-1930s, a player from Batavia, Oei Kok Tjoan, visited cities in East Java on some occasions, raising the popularity of badminton.
+The game began to penetrate small towns such as Tuban, Bojonegoro, Malang, and Jember and became one of the most popular sports in Java.

 In archery, athletes from Bojonegoro have dominated many national and international archery championships.
 Rina Dewi Puspitasari and I Gusti Nyoman Puruhito Praditya have competed in national and international archery competitions, including the 2004 Summer Olympics.
 As of October 2006, Rina Dewi Puspitasari is ranked 39th in the Recurve Women category with 59.95 points.
 Praditya is ranked 52 in the Compound Man category with 41.2 points.